aerogear/aerogear.org/docs/specs/aerogear-sync-client-api/index.markdown

 : This is a key which should be present in the alarm intent.
 It will be used by the Receiver to route update messages to the correct synchronizer.

+## Periodic Read Only Update

+Use cases where caching data is useful and where it should be transparent and long lived are covered by this.

+### Usage proposal: Reading a schedule (Android)

+    PipeConfig pipeConfig = buildConfig()

+    SyncConfig syncConfig = new SyncConfig();
+    syncConfig.setType(SyncTypes.PeriodicReadOnly);
+    syncConfig.setExpiresIn(SyncConfig.24_HOURS);

+    pipeConfig.setSync(syncConfig);

+    Pipe<Schedule> schedulePipe = pipeline.pipe(pipeConfig);

+    schedulePipe.read(/*call back*/);
+    /*
+    This will check a SQL Store, notice there is no data, fetch the data, and store metadata about when it was fetched.
+    */

+    //12 Hours later
+    schedulePipe.read(/*call back*/);
+    /*
+    This will check a SQL Store, notice there is data, notice it is inside of the expires time, and return it.
+    No call to the remote source will be made.
+    */

+    //36 Hours later
+    schedulePipe.read(/*call back*/);
+    /*
+    This will check a SQL Store, notice there is data, notice it is stale, and refetch and refresh the data.
+    */

 ## Topics not addressed

 * Data life cycle